zerkz/JiraJockey/README.md

 * Agile Board
   * Shades resolved tickets
   * Sets the goal line as gold bar
-  * Shades tickets in the clocked epic
+  * Shades tickets in the blocked epic as purple
 * GitHub
   * Changes ticket in title to link to jira ticket
   * Added a box to the bottom of the first comment in the PR comtaining the commands to pull the pr